secretstartups/handbook/job-families/people-ops/recruiting-sourcer/index.html.md

 * Provide coaching to improve performance of team members and drive accountability.

 #### Manager, Sourcing Requirements

-* Minimum of 2-3 years of people management experience.
+* People management experience.
-* 7+ years of Recruiting or Sourcing experience.
+* Relevant Recruiting or Sourcing experience.
 * Expertise and a proven track record of developing recruiting best practices, and candidate sourcing strategies.
 * Proficient in analyzing data, presenting solutions, and making data-driven decisions.
 * Experience effectively sourcing for diverse candidates.